mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

    1. Copy the entire content.
    1. Navigate to the **custom-config** directory.
    1. Create a new file and name it `mojaloop-rbac-api-resources.yaml`.
-   1. Paste the copied content and commit.
+   1. Paste the copied content and commit directly to the `main` branch.

 1. Configure the `mojaloop-stateful-resources.json` file.
 This file specifies the configuration of databases and message queues.